 Mountain Rose (aka Airlie Red Fleshed), Semi-Standard & B118

 These stunning red-fleshed apples are a tart, crisp descendant of Pink Pearl.
 The skin is an almost opaque pale yellow with a slight pink blush and white flecks.
 The inside flesh is streaked with pink and red which hold colour when baked, making gorgeous pies, cakes and sauce.
-It is a late October apple which needs a long enough season to ripen, and shouldn’t be planted in areas with early heavy frosts.
+It is a early – mid October apple, depending on site.

 Bramley’s Seedling, Semi-Standard